IntelliDataTeam/Randrew/README.md

 -Username and Password data are unencrypted <br/>
 -Input form are susceptible to sql injection attack <br/>
 -Threading is not working/implemented <br/>
+-Unable to update/edit UI during processing <br/>
+---Need to move UI and internal processing to different threads <br/>

 <h2>Purpose</h2>
 The purpose of this program is to assist in the build checking process.
 The end goal of this project is to use this